4.12 Evaluation of Faculty

 4.12.2.3.1 Service to the Department and/or School

-Department and/or School service is expected of all faculty with non-tenure-eligible notice, tenure-eligible, and tenured appointments.
+Department and/or School service is expected of all faculty with multi-year renewable notice, tenure-eligible, and tenured appointments.
 All other faculty may participate in service activities.
 Activities include, but are not limited to, participation in scheduled department and school meetings, and participation on department, and school committees.
 Other activities may include such duties as participating in admission-related events and being available to alumni.

 4.12.2.3.2 Service to the College

-All faculty on non-tenure eligible notice, tenure eligible, and tenured appointments are expected to attend Commencement, formal convocations of the College, and all-College faculty meetings; all faculty may participate.
+All faculty on multi-year renewable notice, tenure eligible, and tenured appointments are expected to attend Commencement, formal convocations of the College, and all-College faculty meetings; all faculty may participate.
 The standing committees of the College are a very important part of faculty responsibility, and availability for service on these standing committees and on all-College ad hoc committees is also expected.
 No faculty member shall be expected to serve on more than one all-College standing committee at a time.

 4.12.2.3.3 Service to the Profession